kylpo/vscode-find-in-files-with-selection/README.md

 # find-in-files-with-selection

-Like `Find With Selection`, but for "Find in Files".
-Use this to find your selected text (or current word if there is nothing selected) in your workspace.
+Like `Find With Selection`, but for `Find in Files`.

 ## Features

-Coming soon
+Use this extension to find your selected text (or current word if there is nothing selected) in your workspace.

 ## Settings